redox-os/book/src/porting-applications.md

 #### Arch Linux and AUR

-Each package page of some program has a "Dependencies" section on the package details, see the items below:
+Each package page of some application has a "Dependencies" section on the package details, see the items below:

-- `dependency-name` - Build or runtime dependencies, they lack the `()` symbol (required to make the program build and execute)
+- `dependency-name` - Build or runtime dependencies, they lack the `()` symbol (required to make the application build and execute)
-- `dependency-name (make)` - Build tools (required to build the program)
+- `dependency-name (make)` - Build tools (required to build the application)
-- `dependency-name (optional)` - Programs or libraries to expand the program functionality
+- `dependency-name (optional)` - applications or libraries to expand the application functionality

 See the [firefox package](https://archlinux.org/packages/extra/x86_64/firefox/), for example.